 How to import the sample content

-If you like what you see in our demo website you can simply import the sample content.
-This means that a close approximation of our demo website will be imported in your WordPress installation.
+If you like what you see on the Public Opinion or Noozbeat demo sites you can simply import the sample content.
+This means that a close approximation of the preferred demo website will be imported in your WordPress installation.
 Now all you have to do is simply replace the content of these pages with your content.
 Importing the sample content can help serve as a basis on which you can continue to build and expand your site, however keep in mind that this procedure is entirely optional.

 A generic video guide on how to import the sample content can be found here.

 Here’s how to do it: